intrastella/intrastella.github.io/subject_post/linear_algebra/dualspace.md

 <br/>

-In that way we can rewrite that as a matrix product:
+In that way we can rewrite those integrals as a matrix product:

 $$ \begin{align}